-Development proposals should, where possible incorporate measures to reduce the use of fossil fuels by:
+Development (including where planning permission is required for renovations or conversions) proposals should, where possible incorporate measures to reduce the use of fossil fuels by:

 - a) Making efficient use of natural resources, including the use, wherever possible, of locally sourced and sustainable materials and sustainable construction methods and design.
 Where development does not comply with this a reasoned justification will be required. - b) Promoting the production and consumption of renewable or low carbon energy.
-Where proposals are to use biomass, they will be required to demonstrate that the feedstock will be predominantly locally sourced waste material throughout the lifetime of the development. - c) Encouraging and where possible facilitating the development of low and zero carbon energy consumption particularly in the case of proposed new housing development. - d) Ensuring all new renewable energy proposals take account of landform, layout, building mass and orientation and landscape to minimise consumption and be appropriate for both the type and scale of the proposed development. - e) Promoting renewable and low carbon technologies in locations where they will not harm the character or appearance of the Parish or the surrounding landscape.
+Where proposals are to use biomass, such proposals should respect the scale of the landscape and developers should utilise feedstock is predominantly sourced locally. - c) Encouraging and where possible facilitating the development of low and zero carbon energy consumption particularly in the case of proposed new housing development.
+Support for sustainable travel should also be encouraged on- site through integration with existing network or cycle parking and encourage and facilitate the use of active travel. - d) Ensuring all new renewable energy proposals take account of landform, layout, building mass and orientation and landscape to minimise consumption and be appropriate for both the type and scale of the proposed development.

+e) Promoting renewable and low carbon technologies in locations where they will not harm the character or appearance of the Parish or the surrounding landscape.